Angioedema

 Angioedema caused by medicine is known as drug-induced angioedema.

 The swellings from these medications are not itchy or painful, usually occur around your face, tongue and throat and are not accompanied by hives.
-It can take a few weeks after stopping the medication for the swelling to go down.
+It can take a few weeks after stopping the medicine for the swelling to go down.

 Hereditary angioedema (HAE)